Graduate Certificate in Clinical Nursing

 How to apply

 Applications are made directly to the University and assessed by Sydney Nursing School.
-On-time applications for the March Semester close on 1 December.
+On-time applications for the March semester close on 31 January.
 Please note that late applications may be accepted.

-(4) Nursing employment experience (position, start and end dates, employer, full-time, part-time or casual);
+(4) CV listing nursing employment experience (position, start and end dates, employer, full-time, part-time or casual);

 (7) evidence of English proficiency (ie IELTS test results) if appropriate.

 (8) and any other relevant documentation that you feel may support your application